Axway/streams-open-docs/content/en/docs/install/apim-integration.md

 ## Prerequisites

-* knowledge on [Policy Studio development](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_policydev/index.html) is required
+* knowledge of [Policy Studio development](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_policydev/index.html) is required
 * You must have access to an API Management environment (Policy Studio, API Manager, API Gateway)
 * This environment must have access to the Streams cluster.
 * Streams must be deployed with [Subscriber SSE Security](/docs/install/customize-install/#activate-subscriber-sse-security) feature enabled.